cordmaximilian/mini_dwh/README.md

 The warehouse database is stored in `data/warehouse.duckdb`.
 Raw CSV files are written to `../external_data`.
 Open the database in [DBeaver](https://dbeaver.io/) to explore tables created by dbt.
+Models are grouped into `bronze`, `silver` and `gold` schemas rather than having the stage as part of the table name.
 Several sample sources are included: hourly commodity prices from Yahoo Finance and hourly weather data from the Open‑Meteo API.
 Additional fetchers provide stock prices, currency exchange rates, short‑term weather forecasts and GDP figures from the